Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Dakota

 Definitions

-'Prenatal exposure to a controlled substance' means use of a controlled substance, as defined in chapter 19-03.1, by a pregnant woman for a nonmedical purpose during pregnancy, as evidenced by withdrawal symptoms in the child at birth, results of a toxicology test performed on the mother at delivery of the child at birth, or medical effects or developmental delays during the child's first year of life that medically indicate prenatal exposure to a controlled substance.
+'Prenatal exposure to a controlled substance' means the use of a controlled substance, as defined in chapter 19-03.1, by a pregnant woman for a nonmedical purpose during pregnancy, as evidenced by withdrawal symptoms in the child at birth, results of a toxicology test performed on the mother at delivery of the child at birth, or medical effects or developmental delays during the child's first year of life that medically indicate prenatal exposure to a controlled substance.

-Effective January 1, 2020: 'Neglected child' means a child who, due to the action or inaction of a person responsible for the child's welfare, was subject to prenatal exposure to chronic or severe use of alcohol or any controlled substance, as defined in chapter 19-03.1, in a manner not lawfully prescribed by a practitioner.
+'Neglected child' means a child who, due to the action or inaction of a person responsible for the child's welfare, was subject to prenatal exposure to alcohol misuse or any controlled substance, as defined in § 19-03.1-01, in a manner not lawfully prescribed by a practitioner.

 Notification/Reporting Requirements